-NSA, departments and agencies may initiate and pursue such research and development projects as may be necessary to support their COMSEC activities.
+Federal telecommunications.
+Subject to prior notification to and approval by the Director, NSA, departments and agencies may initiate and pursue such research and development projects as may be necessary to support their COMSEC activities.

 - (9) To produce cryptomaterial necessary to meet the legitimate requirements of the departments and agencies and to insure that there is adequate capacity to meet these requirements.

-In so doing the Director, NSA by mutual agreement may authorize the departments and agencies to engage in the production of cryptomaterial provided that such production is conducted in accordance with technical cryptologic criteria prescribed by the Director, NSA and further provided that the Director, NSA is kept informed of the production accomplished. - (10) In meeting operational requirements, to insure the necessary compatibility and, insofar as practicable, the standardization of crypto-equipments and material in order to promote a maximum of efficiency and economy in their procurement, operation, and maintenance.
-Determination of the acceptability of an equipment in meeting the operational requirements is a responsibility of the departments and agencies. - (11) To furnish services and materials for the COMSEC program of the departments and agencies under mutually agreeable fiscal arrangements.
+In so doing the Director, NSA may authorize the departments and agencies to engage in the production of cryptomaterial provided that such production is conducted in accordance with technical cryptologic criteria prescribed by the Director, NSA and further provided that the Director, NSA is kept informed of the production accomplished. - (10) In meeting operational requirements, to insure the necessary compatibility and, insofar as practicable, the standardization of crypto-equipments and material in order to promote a maximum of efficiency and economy in their procurement, operation, and maintenance.
+Determination of the acceptability of the physical embodiments of cryptoprinciples is a function of the departments and agencies. - (11) To furnish services and materials for the COMSEC programs of the departments and agencies under mutually agreeable fiscal arrangements. - (12) To conduct liaison on technical COMSEC and related matters with the cryptologic authorities of foreign nations and international organizations.